Masters in Management Information System (MIS)

 Well, a more accurate description of the MIS program would be that it is geared to teach you skills that relate to the intersection of IT and business.

-And thereby, upon graduation, you will be ready for jobs that require you to identify problems and leverage technology to develop solutions for your business problems.
+On graduation, you will be ready for jobs that require you to identify problems and leverage technology to develop solutions for your business problems.

 In other words, it is a core business program with engineering electives.
 Most of the programs can be completed in 18-24 months and require 33 credit hours of coursework.
 Some universities may require you to complete a thesis during the course of the degree.